 There’s a small gym on site with the basics, or you can ask for a pass to get into a local full-blown health club.
 Or this being at the bottom of Nob Hill, you could just walk to Chinatown and back and feel a thigh burn greater than an hour on a Stairmaster.

-Rates start at a tad more than $250 per night.
-See more details on Hotel Zeppelin in San Francisco and book online at the official Viceroy website, or check prices at Expedia.
+Rates generally run from $130 to more than $250 per night, variable by local demand.
+See more details on Hotel Zeppelin in San Francisco and book online at the official website, or check prices at Expedia.